-On today’s date in 1972, then Prime Minister Pierre Trudeau and then U.S. President Richard Nixon began a two-day visit in Ottawa, where they would sign the Great Lakes Water Quality Agreement.
+On today’s date in 1972, Prime Minister Pierre Trudeau and U.S. President Richard Nixon began a two-day visit in Ottawa, where they would sign the Great Lakes Water Quality Agreement.

 On April 12, at a dinner event before the two-day visit with Trudeau, Nixon remarked during a toast: “Tonight we’ll dispense with the formalities.
 I’d like to toast the future prime minister of Canada: to Justin Pierre Trudeau.”

 The younger Trudeau, who was born Christmas Day 1971, assumed the office of prime minister on Nov.
 4, 2015.

 Despite Nixon’s kind words, he was apparently overflowing with “sulphurous loathing” for Trudeau as well as Canada, according to a story published by The Globe and Mail in 2002.

 “That trip we needed like a hole in the head,” Nixon apparently told U.S. National Security Advisor Henry Kissinger on April 15, 1972, following his return to the U.S.

 Three days later, Nixon would again voice his displeasure, this time to chief of staff H. R. Haldeman, to whom he said: “That Trudeau, he’s a clever son of a … You see, he’s on that side of that Canada liberation movement.
 He’s trying to play both sides so he has them out there and he sort of tries to give us a little colour guard.”

 In 2014, the Royal Canadian Mint featured the Great Lakes—the world’s largest system of fresh surface water—on a series of five $20 silver coins.

 The coins, which depict each Great Lake—Superior, Huron, Michigan, Erie and Ontario—are crafted with raised land against a translucent, enamel-filled lake.
 Each coin has a Proof finish and a mintage of 10,000 pieces.